 One current problem is that there are no methods to strengthen the mental health of young people with a proven effect .
 There are methods to prevent mental problems (e.g. stress), mental illnesses (e.g. depression) and attempted suicide [2,3,4,5,6].
 However, their principal point of departure is not mental health – as something positive – but rather the symptoms, condition or suffering that they are designed to prevent.
 One feature that these methods have in common is their focus on (socioemotional) problems and therefore they often have shortcomings as their starting point.
 Some are also governed by psychological theories and models from a therapeutic tradition adapted to a specific target group rather than to all students.
 Swedish research has shown that problems may then arise when using them as universal initiatives .

 If we settle for adopting a problem or sickness perspective for early initiatives to improve health, we risk diminishing the picture of what health actually is and thus also what improves it .
 On the other hand, if we wish to work in a more health‑oriented way through broader initiatives – which are an important part of the student health mandate – they need to be designed with the positive aspects as a starting point.
 This applies to all kinds of initiative, particularly those involving mental health.
 Here initiatives need to be designed with a clear focus on factors that build up and strengthen well-being.
 The objective of Solution-focused Intervention for Mental health (SIM) is to produce such an initiative adapted for young people in their late teens.
 The method is not a treatment initiative for young people who are not feeling great.
 It is intended for all students and has been designed to strengthen mental health, regardless of base line.
-In this respect, SIM is somewhat reminiscent of Acceptance and Commitment Therapy , but without being directly governed by psychological theories of how people function and the underlying causes of their problems.
+SIM is best described as a school-based multicomponent positive psychology intervention .

 Theoretical points of departure